supern64/chatterbox/README.txt

 - On the "Bot" menu in the "Token" section, click "Copy" (This is NOT the client secret!!!)

 2. Set up Chatterbox
+***PLEASE TAKE A LOOK AT THE JSON FORMAT BELOW!!!
 - Open up config.json in any text editor
 *DONT FORGET QUOTES HERE AND DONT DELETE ANYTHING!!!
 - Paste the token you copied earlier after "token": "[your token here]"
 - Type in the prefix after "prefix": "[your prefix here]"
 - Type in the playing status after "status": "[your game name here]", leave it if you don't want status
+- In this version, you can add custom responses and custom "I don't understand" message.
+- Type in the name after "name": [your name here] to locate the name of the bot.
+- Type in a list of responses if the bot does not understand the question after "not_understand_responses"
+- Type in a list of custom responses as a list in the dictionary after "custom_responses"
+- Don't edit the corpus if you want to use English.
+If you wish to use another language, edit it here.
+***TOKEN, STATUS, PREFIX, NAME, NOT_UNDERSTAND_RESPONSES AND CORPUS ARE REQUIRED TO BE PRESENT!!!
 - Save the file

 3. Start the bot